 I am interested in placing an order.
 What do I do next?

 IMPORTANT: Before ordering, please make sure your email address is correct in your Etsy profile.
 All convos go to the email listed in your account, and that is how I communicate with you.
 If you have an old email address in there you will miss important messages.
 Three Little Monkeys Studio is not responsible for missed messages.

 I have placed an order.
 Now what?

-Once you have placed the order, payment has processed, and you have provided the necessary information to complete your order, you will receive your order in around 1 business day.
+Once you have placed the order, payment has processed, and you have provided the necessary information to complete your order, you will receive your order within 1 business day.
 If you need a revision, I am happy to do so.